japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StreamExecution.md

 offsetSeqMetadata: OffsetSeqMetadata
 ----

-`offsetSeqMetadata` is a <<spark-sql-streaming-OffsetSeqMetadata.adoc#, OffsetSeqMetadata>>.
+`offsetSeqMetadata` is a <<spark-sql-streaming-OffsetSeqMetadata.md#, OffsetSeqMetadata>>.

-NOTE: `offsetSeqMetadata` is part of the <<spark-sql-streaming-ProgressReporter.adoc#offsetSeqMetadata, ProgressReporter Contract>> to hold the current event-time watermark and timestamp.
+NOTE: `offsetSeqMetadata` is part of the <<spark-sql-streaming-ProgressReporter.md#offsetSeqMetadata, ProgressReporter Contract>> to hold the current event-time watermark and timestamp.

-`offsetSeqMetadata` is used to create an <<spark-sql-streaming-IncrementalExecution.adoc#, IncrementalExecution>> in the *queryPlanning* phase of the <<spark-sql-streaming-MicroBatchExecution.adoc#runBatch-queryPlanning, MicroBatchExecution>> and <<spark-sql-streaming-ContinuousExecution.adoc#runContinuous-queryPlanning, ContinuousExecution>> execution engines.
+`offsetSeqMetadata` is used to create an <<spark-sql-streaming-IncrementalExecution.md#, IncrementalExecution>> in the *queryPlanning* phase of the <<spark-sql-streaming-MicroBatchExecution.md#runBatch-queryPlanning, MicroBatchExecution>> and <<spark-sql-streaming-ContinuousExecution.md#runContinuous-queryPlanning, ContinuousExecution>> execution engines.

 `offsetSeqMetadata` is initialized (with `0` for `batchWatermarkMs` and `batchTimestampMs`) when `StreamExecution` is requested to <<runStream, run stream processing>>.

-`offsetSeqMetadata` is then updated (with the current event-time watermark and timestamp) when `MicroBatchExecution` is requested to <<spark-sql-streaming-MicroBatchExecution.adoc#constructNextBatch, construct the next streaming micro-batch>>.
+`offsetSeqMetadata` is then updated (with the current event-time watermark and timestamp) when `MicroBatchExecution` is requested to <<spark-sql-streaming-MicroBatchExecution.md#constructNextBatch, construct the next streaming micro-batch>>.

-NOTE: `MicroBatchExecution` uses the <<spark-sql-streaming-MicroBatchExecution.adoc#watermarkTracker, WatermarkTracker>> for the current event-time watermark and the <<spark-sql-streaming-MicroBatchExecution.adoc#triggerClock, trigger clock>> for the current batch timestamp.
+NOTE: `MicroBatchExecution` uses the <<spark-sql-streaming-MicroBatchExecution.md#watermarkTracker, WatermarkTracker>> for the current event-time watermark and the <<spark-sql-streaming-MicroBatchExecution.md#triggerClock, trigger clock>> for the current batch timestamp.

-`offsetSeqMetadata` is stored (_checkpointed_) in <<spark-sql-streaming-MicroBatchExecution.adoc#constructNextBatch-walCommit, walCommit phase>> of `MicroBatchExecution` (and printed out as INFO message to the logs).
+`offsetSeqMetadata` is stored (_checkpointed_) in <<spark-sql-streaming-MicroBatchExecution.md#constructNextBatch-walCommit, walCommit phase>> of `MicroBatchExecution` (and printed out as INFO message to the logs).

 ```
 FIXME INFO message
 ```

-`offsetSeqMetadata` is restored (_re-created_) from a checkpointed state when `MicroBatchExecution` is requested to <<spark-sql-streaming-MicroBatchExecution.adoc#populateStartOffsets, populate start offsets>>.
+`offsetSeqMetadata` is restored (_re-created_) from a checkpointed state when `MicroBatchExecution` is requested to <<spark-sql-streaming-MicroBatchExecution.md#populateStartOffsets, populate start offsets>>.

 === [[isActive]] `isActive` Method